BMW has got its timing right for beefing up electric cars: CEO

 “We should do it in a reasonable way to keep the combustion engine alive” because engine improvements will help reach climate goals, he said.

-Zipse said BMW’s market cap of around 55 billion euros ($64.7 billion) is lower than its assets of around 60 billion euros.
+Zipse said BMW’s market cap of around 55 billion euros is lower than its equity of around 60 billion euros.

 “Something is wrong there,” he said.
 “That would assume that you don’t have a future.”

-Asked if BMW could become a “story stock” like electric carmaker Tesla, Zipse said: “Of course we can.”
+Asked if BMW could become a “story stock” like electric carmaker Tesla, which is valued at more than $500 billion, Zipse said: “Of course we can.”

 “The equity story is not finished for BMW,” he said.
 “We have a great future, we will grow.”